Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 And master him; he must not be above her.)

 Alison is an exceptional woman no doubt.
 She's had five husbands and done very well out of these marital experiences - she's now independent and confident.
 But with regard to personal freedom and womanhood we're not quite sure where she stands.
 She seems happy yet only because of the cycle of marriage.
 There's something contradictory about The Wife of Bath - she needs a man in her bed yet is constantly having a go at men, criticising the literature they produce and despising male dominance.

-The bottom line is, she wants control over own body, mind and soul and is not afraid to state her case.
+The bottom line is, that she wants control over her own body, mind and soul— and she is not afraid to state her case.

 'Thanne have I gete of you maistrye," quod she,

 Sin I may chese and governe as me lest?'

 (And have I won the mastery?' said she,

 Since I'm to choose and rule as i think fit?'